PivotMasterNM/AMD-OSX-10.13.6/README.md

 # Ryzen-OSX
-My Personal Hackintosh Setup using macOS 10.13.6 (should work on 10.14 and 10.15 too) and an AMD Ryzen CPU/Chipset
+My Personal Hackintosh Setup using macOS Big Sur 11.1 (should work on 10.13, 10.14 and 10.15 too) and an AMD Ryzen CPU/Chipset

 CPU: AMD Ryzen 7 2700X (3.6 Ghz Base - 4.15 Ghz Boost) - You can use any Ryzen Series 1000, 2000 or 3000 CPU without Graphics
 Motherboard: Gigabyte B450M DS3H (Rev. 1.0)